 Every week, catch an in-depth interview with experts on how to write compelling copy that feeds a content marketing strategy and converts for top brands.

 Great copywriting bolsters nearly every marketing activity: from your product descriptions, site copy, email marketing, PPC campaigns, and more.
 Marketing still lives and dies on the words you use to communicate.
-Having a strong understanding of what makes great copy stand out will allow you to better write your own or identify great copy written by someone else.

 Hosted by: Andrew Warner